openframeworks/ofSite/_docs/application/ofBaseApp.markdown

 _summary: _

-_visible: true_
+_visible: 1_

-_advanced: true_
+_advanced: 0_

 _description: _

-This function gets called repeatedly.
-It gets just before draw, so it is an ideal place to do any updating of variables.
-For example, imagine you have a varibale already defined in your testApp.h called "xpos"
+This function gets called repeatedly, each frame.
+It gets just before draw, so it is an ideal place to do any updating of variables, checking files or peripherals, or any other preparation for drawing.

 $$code(lang=c++)